Ecological-Complexity-Lab/infomap_ecology_package/README.md

 For Windows, try this:
 1. Install  miniconda Python 3 from here: https://docs.conda.io/en/latest/miniconda.html.
 You may also need Visual Studio (https://visualstudio.microsoft.com/downloads/#build-tools-for-visual-studio-2017).
 If so, choose Workload: Desktop Development with C++.
-2. Open the miniconda prompt.
+2. Open the miniconda prompt or Windows' powershell.
 3. type: `pip install infomap`.

 This will create a file called `infomap`.
 In the anaconda terminal you can type `where infomap` to find the file.